 Clifford algebras are a natural setting for Dirac operators, such as the vector derivative [50, 13, 19].
-The subject area of Clifford analysis studies the Dirac operator and its kernel in various contexts, including smooth manifolds [15].
+Clifford analysis, studies the Dirac operator and its kernel in various contexts, including smooth manifolds [15].
 Geometric Calculus encompasses both Clifford analysis and the use of exterior derivatives and differential forms on embedded orientable manifolds with arbitrary metric signatures [17, Chap.
 6].